systopia/de.systopia.civioffice/docs/installation.md

 - The documents used in CiviOffice can be managed via ``/civicrm/civioffice/document_upload``.
 Currently you need to add that link to the navigation menu manually.
+- Assign the permission "Access CiviOffice" to user roles as needed.
 - Optional: Create an activity type such as "Created Document (CiviOffice)"

 ## Known issues